Last Updated on

 What is tempeh?

-Tempeh is an Indonesian bean cake, made by culturing (or more precisely inoculating) a legume, traditionally soybeans, but any bean will work, with Rhizopus oligosporus fungus spores, then incubating for 24 to 36 hours at tropical temperatures (85°-90°F/29°-32°C).
+Tempeh is an Indonesian bean cake, made by culturing (or more precisely inoculating) a legume, traditionally soybeans, but most any bean will work, with Rhizopus oligosporus fungus spores, then incubating for 24 to 36 hours at tropical temperatures (85°-90°F/29°-32°C).
 Here’s where I get my tempeh starter.
+[Disclosure: I am an affiliate of CFH and receive a small commission for sales of their products.]
 The fungus will propagate itself in and amongst the substrate (the medium on which the fungus grows and feeds– the beans and rice), consuming some of the protein in the beans, and taking the form of the container in which the tempeh is incubating.

 What you do with it is up to you!
 Many people treat it like tofu– try marinating it in some soy sauce, rice vinegar, oil and chili paste for a half-hour before frying in some coconut oil.
 If you have an interesting recipe, please share it in the comments section!